Event Handling and SocketContext Reference

 pub fn leave_all(&self)When to use it

-- Removing the current socket from all its rooms.
+- To remove the current socket from all its rooms.

 Method has_ack()